RedisLabs/redislabs-docs/content/modules/install/add-module-to-cluster.md

 ---
-Title: Add a module to a cluster
+Title: Install a module on a cluster
-linkTitle: Install
+linkTitle: Install on a cluster
 description:
 weight: 10
 alwaysopen: false